 Headache, fatigue, and a lack of energy.

 Pain in the upper left side of the abdomen, near your spleen.
-If your spleen hurts, seek medical attention immediately, as it could mean that your spleen has burst.
+If your spleen hurts, seek medical attention immediately, as it could mean it has burst.

 About Post Author